 These maps denote the average annual chance of a meteorological drought occurring (%).
-Droughts are defined as 3 months of precipitation minus evapotranspiration values being considerably below normal conditions.
-Meteorological drought is calculated through the Standardized Precipitation - Evapotranspiration Index (SPEI; see 'Drought' in Glossary).
-The probability of severe droughts increases over the whole country in a future climate.
+Droughts are defined as 3 months of precipitation minus evapotranspiration values considerably below normal conditions; calculated through the Standardized Precipitation - Evapotranspiration Index (SPEI; see 'Drought' in Glossary).

+It can be noted that, due to climate change, the probability of meteorological droughts will increase in the whole country.
 This is particularly important for areas dependent on rainfall for their water resources.

-SSMI - Standardized Soil Moisture Index
+SSMI - Standardised Soil Moisture Index

 These maps denote the average annual chance of a subsurface drought occurring (%).
-Droughts are defined as 3 months of soil moisture conditions being considerably below normal conditions.
-Subsurface drought is calculated through the Standardized Soil Moisture Index (SSMI; see 'Drought' in Glossary).
-In the south and north-east, the increase in severe droughts is expected to be the highest in a future climate.
-This is particularly important for agricultural areas and nature.
+Droughts are defined as 3 months of soil moisture conditions considerably below normal conditions; calculated through the Standardized Soil Moisture Index (SSMI; see 'Drought' in Glossary).

+It can be noted that, in the future, the probability of soil moisture droughts will increase the most in the north and east of the country.
+This is particularly important for agricultural and natural areas.

-SSFI - Standardized Streamflow Index
+SSFI - Standardised Streamflow Index

 These maps denote the average annual chance of a hydrological drought occurring (%).
-Droughts are defined as 3 months of stream flow levels being considerably below normal conditions.
+Droughts are defined as 3 months of stream flow levels considerably below normal conditions; calculated through the Standardized StreamFlow Index (SSFI; see 'Drought' in Glossary).

-Hydrological drought is calculated through the Standardized Stream Flow Index (SSFI: see 'Drought' in Glossary).
-Mainly the Boteti and Limpopo rivers will face a higher chance of droughts in future climate.
-This is particularly important for areas dependent on rivers for their water resources
+Mainly the Boteti and Limpopo rivers will face a higher chance of droughts in future climate conditions.
+This is particularly important for areas dependent on rivers for their water resources.